Bikeman868/NPL/docs/LANGUAGE.md

 Application ingress and egress connections are always attached to the entry point of a network.

-The statement `ingress netwoek Hello` sends recieved messages to the default (unnamed) entry point of the `Hello` network.
+The statement `ingress netwoek hello` sends messages recieved from this connection to the default (unnamed) entry point of the `Hello` network.

 Note that `empty` is a reserved word and is defined as `message empty {}`.
 Empty messages have context, can be routed like any other message, but they contain no information.

-As previously discussed, the default entry point of the `Hello` network will forward this empty message from the emitter to the `Responder` process, which will then emit a `Response` message.
+As previously discussed, the default entry point of the `hello` network will forward this empty message from the emitter to the `responder` process, which will then emit a `console.Line` message.

-The second `connection` is to `console`, which is defined as an egress from the application.
-The name `console` will be resolved to `npl.connection.console` via the `using` statement.
+The second `connection` is a `Console` connection, which is defined as an egress from the application.
+The name `Console` will be resolved to `npl.connection.Console` via the `using` statement.

 Defining this as an `egress` means that the application sends messages to the console connection.
-The source of the egress messages is the default entry point of the `Hello` network.
+The source of the egress messages is the default entry point of the `hello` network.
 This will result in the phrase "Hello, world" being printed to the console window.

 <a name="hello-world-notes"></a>